adelando/weather_request/README.md

-# weather_request
+# Pebble Weather Watchface
-a simple watchface to show weather information, built for Pebble OC and Pebble Time.
+A simple watchface to show weather information, built for Pebble OC and Pebble Time with SKD 3.0